Many questions but few answers in congressional hearing on Maui's wildfire and electric provider

 “There’s a system here that was in play for all of these conditions to happen all at one time that resulted in the devastation in Lahaina,” she said.

 Both Kimura and Asuncion addressed the possibility of burying power lines to reduce wildfire risk, especially in high-wind conditions.
-About 50% of Hawaii's power lines are now underground, Kimura said.
+About 50% of power lines on Maui are underground, Kimura said.
 However, Asuncion said burying can be cost-prohibitive and has a big impact on rate-payers.

 “I get that,” Rep. Michael Burgess, R-Texas, responded.
 “But sometimes the cost of doing nothing gets to be prohibitive too.”

-Note: This story has been updated to correct that Hawaiian Electric CEO Shelee Kimura said about 50% of power lines on Maui are underground, not 50% of the lines in the entire state.